The best way to confirm pregnancy in snakes would be to take them to your local pet store.

 Most snake species, around 70% of them, reproduce by laying eggs.
 The babies grow inside the eggs until they are ready to emerge.

 In the wild, snakes know exactly when to mate according to hot and cold temperatures, but in captivity, there are no seasons.
 In captivity, you will be in control of the snake’s mating habits.

 You can decide on temperature and you can also decide on what snake your snake is going to mate with.
 In your snake enclosure, you will need to create an environment much like the snake would experience in the wild.

-Survival of Eggs Require Right Temperatures
+Survival Of Eggs Requires The Right Temperatures

 You will know that you have successfully provided your pet snake with the right habitat that allowed it to mate and produce successfully ‘under your watch’.
 You may even feel spurred on to breed other colubrids later on.

-No Mating Bonds are Formed
+No Mating Bonds Are Formed

 Once the snake comes out of hibernation, it has mating on its mind.
 Mating can take place after spring and continue throughout the summer – it all depends on the species.

 Some males fight for the right to mate with the females and some snakes mate several times during the year.
 Snakes don’t form mating bonds, and once copulation takes place, males and females part company without a second glance.